-Our Intermediate – Proper Home Cooking Skills Course runs one evening a week for eight weeks.
-If you would like a more intensive version of this course, see our Intermediate Intensive Course, which runs intensively over four days.
+Take your cooking skills to the next level with our intermediate cooking course.
+This version runs one evening a week for eight weeks.
+If you would like a more intensive version of this course, see our Intensive Intermediate Course, which runs consecutively over four days.

-Master areas of cooking that are often considered tricky and pick up some fabulous recipes along the way.
-In the Intermediate Cooking Course, you will gain a really good understanding and overview of each topic covered.
-Take the opportunity to ask all the questions you’ve always wanted to ask and try out our foolproof techniques for yourself.
+Over two months, you will master tricky areas of cooking and pick up some fabulous recipes along the way.
+In this intermediate cooking course, you will gain a really good understanding and overview of each topic covered.
+Take the opportunity to ask all the questions and try out our foolproof techniques for yourself.

-We are happy for students to pay for this course in up to three instalments with the final payment made at least one week before the course starts.
+We’re happy for students to pay for this course in three instalments, with the final payment made at least one week before the course starts.
 If you would like to do this then please call us to book your place.

 “Talking to mussels.
 Deboning chickens.
 Gutting squid.
 Creating exotic mayonnaise.
 Reducing a bottle of red wine and a half bottle of port into less than a wine glass of sauce.
 There have been lots of new experiences over the last 8 weeks in the Intermediate course.
 I’ve learnt a lot and had great fun.
 One of my best birthday presents ever!
 Highly recommended!” – David